integrations/terraform-provider-github/website/docs/index.html.markdown

 * `owner` - (Optional) This is the target GitHub organization or individual user account to manage.
 For example, `torvalds` and `github` are valid owners.
 It is optional to provide this value and it can also be sourced from the `GITHUB_OWNER` environment variable.
 When not provided and a `token` is available, the individual user account owning the `token` will be used.
 When not provided and no `token` is available, the provider may not function correctly.

-* `organization` - (Deprecated) This behaves the same as `owner`, which should be used instead.
-This value can also be sourced from the `GITHUB_ORGANIZATION` environment variable.

 * `app_auth` - (Optional) Configuration block to use GitHub App installation token.
 When not provided, the provider can only access resources available anonymously.
   * `id` - (Required) This is the ID of the GitHub App.
 It can sourced from the `GITHUB_APP_ID` environment variable.
   * `installation_id` - (Required) This is the ID of the GitHub App installation.
 It can sourced from the `GITHUB_APP_INSTALLATION_ID` environment variable.